 CHIMERIC ANTIGEN RECEPTOR (CAR) T-CELL THERAPY

-Kymriah is a prescription drug approved by the Food and Drug Administration (FDA) to treat adults with large B-cell lymphoma.
+Kymriah is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat adults with large B-cell lymphoma.
 Kymriah is indicated when lymphoma is relapsed or refractory and at least two other drug therapies have previously been tried.
-Kymriah is also known by its drug name, Tisagenlecleucel.
+Kymriah is also known by its drug name, tisagenlecleucel.

 Kymriah is a new type of immunotherapy called chimeric antigen receptor (CAR) T-cell therapy.
 Kymriah is also a type of gene therapy.
 Kymriah is made from a person’s own T cells that have been harvested and genetically engineered to target a protein called CD19 that is common on B cells.
 Kymriah is believed to work by attacking and killing lymphoma cells.

 How do I take it?

 Since Kymriah is manufactured from your own cells, the first step is having your T cells harvested at a clinic in a process similar to receiving a blood transfusion.
 Next, the cells are frozen and sent to the manufacturer’s laboratory, where they are genetically altered.
 The manufacturing process takes three to four weeks.
 Finally, Kymriah is shipped to your health care provider.

 Some people receive chemotherapy for a few days before receiving Kymriah.
 Kymriah is administered once as an intravenous infusion.